dmbritton1/EF152---Group-103-Project/README.md

 ```

 Both arrays must be the same length.
-Note duration is calculated as `1905 / value` (to achieve exactly 126 BPM), so a `16` gives roughly a 119ms note step.
+Note duration is calculated as `1905 / value` (to achieve Calabria 2007's 126 BPM), so a `16` gives roughly a 119ms note step.
 To speed up or slow down the overall tempo of the song, change the `1905` base number.

 ---